weka/csi-wekafs/docs/storage-class-configurations.md

 2. Create secret data files for each WEKA cluster.
 In the `localContainerName` set the relevant client container name.
 For example, for client 1 set the name of the client container connected to cluster 1.
 3. Configure storage classes using the relevant secret data file.

-{% hint style="info" %}
-Filesystem names used for k8s (defined in the storage classes) must be unique across all clusters.
+**Note**: Filesystem names used for k8s (defined in the storage classes) must be unique across all clusters.
-{% endhint %}

 **Related topic**